Cognitive Load Theory explained

 Cognitive Load Theory tools

 Cognitive Load Theory (CLT) concerns techniques for reducing the load on the working memory, or the short-term memory.
-Research by Sweller showed that a number of matters can serve as tools in this process.
+Research by John Sweller showed that a number of matters can serve as tools in this process.
 The most common ones are listed below:

 - Use schemas, pictures or other visual aspects.
 This allows for new information to be processed quickly.
 Retaining information is easier and the cognitive load is lower.